rugbyprof/4443-Internet-Programming/Assignments/06_Grid_Images/README.md

 ### Api

-I've included another version of our [api.php](./api.php).
-It should work with just a couple of changes to make sure files are in the correct location!
+- I've included another version of our [api.php](./api.php).
+It should work with just a couple of changes.
+- Make sure you pay attention to directory structure (so your paths will be correct).

 ### Summary